Contents

 5. Your System Isn’t Mobile-Friendly

-If your legacy permitting software isn’t mobile-friendly, it can severely limit productivity as your community grows.
+If your legacy permitting software isn’t mobile-friendly, it can severely limit productivity.

 Staff need to be able to access the system from any device.
 As Matt said, “Many municipality workers are always on the go.
 Sometimes they’re at their desktop where they have two monitors, sometimes on their phone or iPad.”